OWASP/owasp-summit-2017/Working-Sessions/Education/Creating-AppSec-Teams.md

 Considerations for reaching new AppSec Professionals:

-- consultants to help sell the need
+- Consultants to help sell the need
-- evidence based business case, but not constructive fear-mongering
+- Evidence based business case, but not constructive fear-mongering
-- security function needs to provide value
+- Security function needs to provide value
-- case study mentioned: change the culture of security - to become the most secure organisation - run exercises to identify potential security champions - trained in security and peer-2-peer working ("influencers") - colleagues want to become like this and the effect snowballs - approach originally developed by ETNA
+- Case study mentioned: change the culture of security - to become the most secure organisation - run exercises to identify potential security champions - trained in security and peer-2-peer working ("influencers") - colleagues want to become like this and the effect snowballs - approach originally developed by ETNA
-- goal of security team is to close the gap between security and development
+- Goal of security team is to close the gap between security and development
 - WAF?  operational or app sec?
-- ultimate goal of security is to reduce risk
+- Ultimate goal of security is to reduce risk
-- required akills: coding, infosec, risk, social
+- Required akills: coding, infosec, risk, social
-- universities are teaching GCHQ type security course, not app sec
+- Universities are teaching GCHQ type security course, not app sec
-- hardest skill is development - appsec is not for graduates
+- Hardest skill is development - appsec is not for graduates
-- source appsec team from within development community
+- Source appsec team from within development community
-- secure code is an output of great developers
+- Secure code is an output of great developers
-- security champion is a developer who can teach, role model, culture changer, and trained to do security, give them a career roadmap
+- Security champion is a developer who can teach, role model, culture changer, and trained to do security, give them a career roadmap
-- install "love" for security from young age (8-13)
+- Install "love" for security from young age (8-13)
-- kids see hacking as how to break things - we have to tell them it's about building things properly, but hacking is part of the journey - but needs to be fun
+- Kids see hacking as how to break things - we have to tell them it's about building things properly, but hacking is part of the journey - But needs to be fun
-- make fun within organisation by blue and teams wargaming
+- Make fun within organisation by blue and teams wargaming

-"Education early and lifetime"
+"Education early and over a lifetime"

 ## Who